kaleiragland/web102_prework/README.md

-# WEB102 Prework - *Sea Monster Crowdfuncing*
+# WEB102 Prework - *Game Statistics*

 Submitted by: **Kalei Ragland**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Game Statistics** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **10** hours spent in total